AvaloniaCommunity/Avalonia.FuncUI.Docs/src/controls/Tabs.md

 **Set HostControl as content**

-You can also include individual Elmish Controls as the content of your tabs by using the [ViewBuilder] visit the [example] to see it in action
+You can also include individual Elmish Controls as the content of your tabs by using the [ViewBuilder].
+Visit the [example] to see it in action

 ```fsharp
 // counter.fs